Programme support for Moldova

 PRIVATE SECTOR ENGAGEMENT

-In the area of private sector engagement, we supported one project through Resource Mobilization Facility (RMF) – energy efficiency of Ministry of Defense infrastructure in Moldova.
-This project that was implemented in 2023 – 2024 piloted an evidence-based approach to energy efficiency (EE) reconstruction of the buildings belonging to public authorities.
+In 2023 – 2024, we supported one project through Resource Mobilization Facility (RMF) – Energy Efficiency of Ministry of Defense Infrastructure in Moldova.
+This project piloted an evidence-based approach to energy efficiency (EE) reconstruction of the buildings belonging to public authorities.
 Energy audits of two selected buildings were conducted and short-term and long-term measures to increase EE were proposed.
-Their implementation is dependent on financing available.
+Although the actual renovation of the buildings has not yet taken place due to other government priorities, the project set the ground for evidence-based budgeting within the central public administration addressing the EE reconstruction of public buildings.